kdlamb/ML4Climate2025/_sources/lectures_ML/Introduction/computing-environment.md

 ## Computing environment and software libraries for machine learning
 There are a number of different software libraries that can be used for machine learning.
 Python is the most popular programming language used for machine learning.
-Many of the most popular libraries for machine learning have been developed in Python, including Pytorch, Tensorflow, Jax, and Keras.
+Many of the most popular libraries for machine learning have been developed in Python, including `PyTorch`, `TensorFlow`, `JAX`, and `Keras`.
 Julia, a newer programming language focused on performance computing in scientific and technical fields also supports machine learning libraries.

 In this class, we will work with Python.
-We will use classic machine learning algorithms in the sk-learn library, as well as deep learning models implemented in Pytorch.
+We will use classic machine learning algorithms in the `sci-kit learn` library, as well as deep learning models implemented in `PyTorch`.